yitzikc/mre-alarm-timer/README.md

 with red/green/blue spikes on it), rendering on top of the MRE.
 You can use the anchor to move the MRE around.
 To hide the anchor, uncheck "Edit Mode".

+### Behavior

-You should now see a counter counting down from 1 minute.
-Clicking it will increment the count time by 1 minute.
+You should now see a counter counting down from the count value you've set towards 0 minute.
+Clicking it the first time will stop any alarm that's playing, or if the counter is still counting, it will be paused.
+Clicking a second time will either increment the count time by the increment value, if it is non-zero, or if it is 0, set the counter to the initial count value.

 <img src='appearance.jpg'/>